redox-os/rfcs/text/0000-cables.md

 We introduce a new scheme, `cable:`.
 Files of scheme `cable` behave essentially as regular pipes, with one major difference: each message sent across a `cable` consist in exactly:
+- a key, typically used to (de)multiplex messages; and
-- a file descriptor; and
+- a set of file descriptor; and
-- a key, used to (de)multiplex messages.
+- a binary value.

-The file descriptor is transparently duplicated during the communication.
-A sending process _P_ passes as argument to `write` a file descriptor valid in _P_.
-A receiving process _Q_ receives from `read` a file descriptor valid in _Q_.
+The file descriptors are transparently duplicated during the communication.
+A sending process _P_ passes as argument to `write` files descriptors valid in _P_.
+A receiving process _Q_ receives from `read` files descriptors valid in _Q_.

 As instances of `cable` are represented in userspace as file descriptors, they